dywisor/roverlay/doc/rst/usage.rst

 *roverlay* is capable of downloading R packages via rsync and http, and is able to use any packages locally available.
-The method used to get and use the packages is determined by the concrete **type of a repository** and that's what this section is about.
+The method used to get and use the packages is determined by the concrete **type of a repository**, which is the topic of this section.
 It also covers repository configuration.

 .. _repo config: